destefy/portfolio/README.md

 To get a better understanding of some basic machine learning techniques, I created a model to classifier the classic MNIST hand-written number data set.
 The key concepts used were:
  - Softmax Regression, to allow the model to use a regression technique
- - Minibatch Stocastic Gradient Descent, the chosen regression technique
+ - Minibatch Stochastic Gradient Descent, the chosen regression technique

  After 10 training epochs, I achieved an accuracy of 94%.